fkalis/bash-onedrive-upload/README.md

 Before you can use this tool, create an application in the [Microsoft account Developer Center](https://apps.dev.microsoft.com/#/appList/create/sapi) to generate your custom Client ID and Client secret.
 Notice, that you need to add a new platform of type `Mobile application`.

+When you are already logged in into your Microsoft account, you will be redirected to the right form.
+In case you sign in first, pay attention to create your application in the `Live SDK applications` section, **not** in the "Converged applications" section, as the newer application type is not (yet) supported by `onedrive-authorize`.
+Please also ensure that the Application ID (Client ID) does not contain any dashes.

 Afterwards your overview should show your freshly created credentials in the form

     Application ID: 00000000A2B3C495
     Applications secrets: qOFCYaZKjm6e13aq3fdGiNz

-Please ensure that your application is listed below `Live SDK applications` and that the Application ID (Client ID) does not contain any dashes.
-The newer applications are not (yet) supported by the `onedrive-authorize`.

 Please insert these values in the matching variables in `onedrive.cfg`: